 If Russia has violated major treaties with the Ukraine, why should the U.S think Putin can be trusted with agreements it made with them such a START and others regarding arms limitations.
 Iranian born writer on Middle Eastern affairs Amir Taheri, recently warned in and op-ed: ‘If Russia Goes Rogue’.
 In it he says, “Russia has had treaties with the Ukraine to allow Russian navy to use the ex-Soviet facilities in Sevastopol and Balaklava.
 Russia obtained a lease until 2017 and second one extended it till 2042.
 Under the agreement could not increase the number of military personnel in the Crimean Peninsula or introduce weaponry without Ukraine’s consent.
 Nor could Russia military and security personnel intervene in Ukrainian domestic politics.
 In addition, Mr. Taheri reminds us that, “Russia does not have border-demarcation accords with China or Japan and maintains territorial claims against both.
 It has two treaties with Tehran under which Moscow could land troops in Iran to protect its legitimate interests.”
 That’s a loaded meaning in light of the reasons Russia just used to invade Crimea.
 Russia borders with several other former Soviet republics are also threatened among them Kazakhstan and Lativia.

-When the civil war erupted in Syria, the Obama administration wasted valuable opportunities to aid moderate opposition, which could have brought the war to close, and saved thousands of lives while bringing about stability.
+When the civil war erupted in Syria, the Obama administration wasted valuable opportunities to aid moderate opposition groups, which could have brought the war to close, and saved thousands of lives while bringing about stability.
+Aiding moderate groups and allies in Syria and Kurdish region of Iraq would also have helped to counter the rise of ISIS.
 After the failure of the fictitious ‘red line’, Putin outmaneuvered President Obama and the West again by pretending to be the valuable mediator to Assad to get rid of his chemical weapons.
 Meanwhile, thousands are still dying, the Russians will keep their warm water port in Syria, and Jordan one our allies in the region and a moderate Middle East country is bracing under the pressure of refugees from Syria.
 Also, Syria will keep being the intermediary point for military flights from Tehran to Venezuela where Iranian and Cuban military help to keep the oppressive President Maduro in power.
 Putin has said the biggest geopolitical disaster of the 20th century was the breakup of the U.S.S.R.
 Not the the two world wars and other conflicts?
 This is indicative of his true passion and world view and alone should be a major 'red flag' to the West.
 No pun intended.

 While Putin has systematically and strategically made plans to restore Russia to an empire, the U.S has repeatedly abdicated its own strategic opportunities.
 In 2008 then Senator Obama campaigned on his opposition to the Iraq War and did everything to undermine it when he came in as President.
 He seemed oblivious to the task of commander in chief.
 The true character of an effective commander in chief is that no matter their views of the wars started under a previous president, when they become president their duty is to make sure those wars result in victory, honor the sacrifice of those fought for our country and make sure the result serves the long term interests of the United States, not just a political ideology or campaign strategy.